Our Past Productions

 Should they just hide the broken table away?
 After all, they are well practised in concealing the wreckage of their lives.
 Or do they have the chance to rebuild?

-First Writes was our first showcase at The Arden, featuring plays from all of our writers.
+Our first showcase at the Arden Theatre, Faversham, featuring plays from all of our writers.